 Camp Golden Gate is proud to offer a variety of dynamic and relevant courses that focus on Technology, Health, Science, Business and The Humanities.
 The diversity of the curriculum aims at developing a learning environment that will allow the students to become well-rounded and more knowledgeable about the global world in which they live.

-It is recommended that any student taking the following course: Marketing/Vlogging, should bring a mobile computer or tablet to get the most from the course.
+It is RECCOMENDED that any student taking the following course: Journalism & Creative Writing, should bring a laptop in order to take part of the course.

 All courses are taught in American English by native speakers from the USA and fluent English speakers.
 A lot of summer camps advertise that their courses are led by native speakers, which often ends up being not the case.
 Camp Golden Gate is committed to its clients and always delivers on its promises.
 Finally, it is imperative to highlight that all courses will not focus solely on grammar, but instead more on social skills, creativity, and on the student taking an innovative approach.